Let's Live for Today (song): The Grass Roots' version

 In the United States, the Rokes' version of "Let's Live for Today" found its way to the head of Dunhill Records, who felt that the song would make a suitable single release for the Grass Roots.
 The songwriting/production team of P. F. Sloan and Steve Barri, who managed the Grass Roots' recordings, were also enthusiastic about the song, with Sloan being particularly enamored with of the similarities that the song's chorus had with the Drifters' single "I Count the Tears".
 "Let's Live for Today" was recorded by the Grass Roots with the help of session musicians, including Sloan on lead guitar, and was released as a single in May 1967.
 The lead vocal on the Grass Roots' recording was sung by the band's bassist Rob Grill and the "1-2-3-4" count-in before the chorus was sung by guitarist Warren Entner.

 The song quickly became popular with the American record buying public, selling over two million copies in the U.S. and finally peaking at number 8 on the Billboard Hot 100 during June 1967.
 As well as being popular with domestic American audiences, "Let's Live for Today" also found favor with young American men serving overseas in the Vietnam War, as music critic Bruce Eder of AllMusic has noted: "Where the single really struck a resonant chord was among men serving in Vietnam; the song's serious emotional content seemed to overlay perfectly with the sense of uncertainty afflicting most of those in combat; parts of the lyric could have echoed sentiments in any number of letters home, words said on last dates, and thoughts directed to deeply missed wives and girlfriends."
 Eder also described "Let's Live for Today" by the Grass Roots as "one of the most powerful songs and records to come out of the 1960s".

 In addition to its appearance on the Grass Roots' Let's Live for Today album, the song also appears on several of the band's compilations, including Golden Grass, Their 16 Greatest Hits, Anthology: 1965–1975, and All Time Greatest Hits.

 Other versions

 Along with the Rokes, the Living Daylights, and the Grass Roots, the song has also been recorded by a number of other bands, including Tempest, the Lords of the New Church, the Slickee Boys, the dB's, and Dreamhouse.
 A version with different English lyrics was released in December 1966 by the Dutch band the Skope as "Be Mine Again".
 This version reached number 36 on the Dutch Top 40 chart.
 Chilean rock band Los Beat 4 recorded a Spanish-language version titled "Llora Conmigo", released in 1967.
+Yugoslav rock band Azra recorded a version of "Piangi con me" on their 1986 album It Ain't Like in the Movies at all.